-- (C) Any renewable energy credit used for the purposes of generating ERUs must not have been retired or otherwise used for any other program or requirements. - (D) The renewable energy credit tracking system account holder must establish the department of commerce as a state program administrator with access to the account holder's compliance reports. - (c) The quantity of ERUs generated from exceeding conservation targets as per WAC 173-442-170 (2)(a) or from retiring renewable energy credits as per WAC 173-442-170 (2)(b) is computed by assuming: - (i) The marginal resource for which the conservation or renewable energy generation is avoiding is a new combined-cycle natural gas thermal electric generation turbine sited in Washington. - (ii) The average rate of GHG emissions for such a turbine is nine hundred seventy pounds per megawatt-hour, as per the determination made in WAC 194-26-020. - (iii) That under these assumptions one ERU may be generated by retiring two and one-quarter renewable energy credits or for exceeding a conservation target by two and one-quarter megawatt-hours. - (d) Ecology will allocate the appropriate quantity of ERUs as determined in this subsection.

-(6) Livestock and agricultural activities.

-GHG management activities addressing agricultural and livestock activities using:

-- (a) Nitrous Oxide Emissions Reductions from Reduced Use of Nitrogen Fertilizer on Agricultural Crops protocol from the American Carbon Registry (as of May 1, 2016). - (b) The enteric methane, manure methane, and nitrous oxide from fertilizer use modules from the Grazing Land and Livestock Management protocol from the American Carbon Registry (as of May 1, 2016).
-The biotic sequestration and fossil fuel modules of this protocol may not generate ERUs. - (c) The U.S. Livestock protocol from the Climate Action Reserve (as of May 1, 2016).

-(7) Waste and wastewater activities.

-GHG management activities addressing waste and wastewater infrastructure and activities using:

-- (a) U.S. Landfill protocol from the Climate Action Reserve (as of May 1, 2016); - (b) Organic Waste Composting protocol from the Climate Action Reserve (as of May 1, 2016); or - (c) Organic Waste Digestion protocol from the Climate Action Reserve (as of May 1, 2016).

-(8) Industrial sector activities.
+- (c) The quantity of ERUs generated from exceeding conservation targets as per (a) of this subsection or from retiring renewable energy credits as per (b) of this subsection is computed by assuming either: - (i) For electrical energy efficiency, conservation, and alternative energy measures: - (A) The marginal resource for which an electrical conservation project or the renewable energy generation is avoiding is a new combined-cycle natural gas thermal electric generation turbine sited in Washington. - (B) The average rate of GHG emissions for such a turbine is nine hundred seventy pounds per megawatt-hour, as per the determination made in WAC 194-26-020. - (C) That under these assumptions one ERU may be generated by retiring two and one-quarter renewable energy credits or for exceeding a conservation target by two and one-quarter megawatt-hours. - (ii) For natural gas energy efficiency and conservation the applicable GHG emissions are to be derived from the appropriate conversion process from therms (100,000 British Thermal Units) to ${\rm CO{2}e}$ as directed in WAC 173-441-120. - (d) Ecology will allocate the appropriate quantity of ERUs as determined in this subsection. - (6) Livestock and agricultural activities.
+GHG management activities addressing agricultural and livestock activities using: - (a) Methodology for Quantifying Nitrous Oxide (N_2O) Emissions Reductions from Reduced Use of Nitrogen Fertilizer on Agricultural Crops from the American Carbon Registry (using a version approved by that program no later than September 1, 2016). - (b) The enteric methane, manure methane, and nitrous oxide from fertilizer use modules from the Grazing Land and Livestock Management methodology from the American Carbon Registry (using a version approved by that program no later than September 1, 2016).
+The biotic sequestration and fossil fuel modules of this protocol may not generate ERUs. - (c) The U.S. Livestock Project protocol from the Climate Action Reserve (using a version approved by that program no later than September 1, 2016). - (7) Waste and wastewater activities.
+GHG management activities addressing waste and wastewater infrastructure and activities using: - (a) U.S. Landfill Project protocol from the Climate Action Reserve (using a version approved by that program no later than September 1, 2016); - (b) Organic Waste Composting Project protocol from the Climate Action Reserve (using a version approved by that program no later than September 1, 2016); or - (c) Organic Waste Digestion Project protocol from the Climate Action Reserve (using a version approved by that program no later than September 1, 2016). - (d) Landfill Methane Collection and Combustion methodology from the American Carbon Registry (using a version approved by that program no later than September 1, 2016). - (8) Industrial sector activities.
 GHG process and equipment management, operations, and changes affecting industry and manufacturing using: